ftkalcevic/HomeMonitoring/README.md

 ### Solar Panels

 This display shows the solar panel layout and individual consumption of each panel.
 This information is taken live from the Enphase micro-inverters every 5 minutes.
 The solar output of each panel is shown in colour or by selecting a panel.

+The panels aren't aligned very well over the google maps image of my roof in the screen capture.
+The screen capture is from chrome simulating a tablet - the tablet looks better.

 ![Devices](bin/panels.png)